Frequently Asked Questions and Glossary

 We received a grant.
 Where should we acknowledge our funding?

 We would love to support your project!
-Tag @crdartsculture on Twitter, Facebook and Instagram and use hashtags #crdarts and #yyjarts, so we can share your messages.
-You can also send us promotional information about arts initiatives funded by CRD to us by email.
-If possible, provide high-quality photos that you have consent to use, along with credit and caption information.
+Tag us on Twitter, Facebook and Instagram and use hashtags #crdarts and #yyjarts, so we can share your posts.
+You can also contact us to share promotional information.

-CRD also maintains a public bulletin board in the lobby of its Fisgard office.
-Mail or deliver print posters promoting initiatives funded by CRD to be considered for the board.
+The CRD also has a public bulletin board in the lobby of its Fisgard office.
+You can mail or deliver print posters promoting initiatives funded by CRD for the board.

 Glossary of Grant Terms